 The observed retardation of the aluminium corrosion could be attributed to the adsorption of components of components of B. axillaris extracts namely, saponins, phenolic compounds, eugenic oils, glycosides and tannins [4] to the aluminium surface.
-A layer of adsorbed molecules is probably formed, which would isolate the metal surface from the aggressive acid medium by displacing water molecules and forming coordinate covalent bond with the metal [7].
-The components present in the extracts include substances with active adsorption sites such as oxygen, nitrogen, multiple bonds, heteroatoms, heterocyclic and aromatic moieties.
-These are all electron rich components and potential adsorption sites onto the metal surface via backdonation of electrons.
-However, assigning inhibitive effect to a particular component is difficult at this stage except if surface analytical techniques and spectroscopic analysis of the corrosion products are employed to enable proper characterization/ identification of the active components since these components respectively contribute their characteristic different adsorptive potentials to the overall inhibitive effect so observed.
+Formation of an adsorbed layer isolates the metal surface from the aggressive acid medium by displacing water molecules and forming coordinate covalent bond with the metal [7].
+The phytocomponents present in the extracts include substances with active adsorption sites such as oxygen, nitrogen, multiple bonds, heteroatoms, heterocyclic and aromatic moieties.
+These are all electron rich components and potential adsorption sites onto the metal surface via back-donation of electrons.

-The observed decrease in %I with increase in temperature suggests physical adsorption of the B. axillaris extract onto the aluminium surface.
-Similar trends have been reported in literature [7, 8] and it is usually associated with the reduction in stability of the adsorbed film at elevated temperatures, leading to a shift in inhibitor-metal interfacial equilibrium [8,9] The inhibition is probably a result of replacement of water molecules from the metal surface by the molecules of B. axillaris phytochemicals.
+The observed decrease in %I with increase in temperature suggests physical adsorption of the BXE onto the aluminium surface.
+Similar trends have been reported [7, 8] and it is usually associated with the reduction in stability of the adsorbed film at elevated temperatures, leading to a shift in inhibitor-metal interfacial equilibrium [8,9].
+The inhibition is probably a result of replacement of water molecules from the metal surface by the molecules of BXE phytochemicals.